mrsaidkarim/Born2beRoot/README.md

 - Aptitude is smarter and will automatically remove unused packages or suggest installation of dependent packages.
 - Apt will only do explicitly what it is told to do in the command line.

+### How to use SSH?
+SSH or Secure Shell is a remote administration protocol that allows users to control and modify their servers over the Internet thanks to an authentication mechanism.
+Provides a mechanism to authenticate a user remotely, transfer data from the client to the host, and return a response to the request made by the client.
+SSH was created as an alternative to Telnet, which does not encrypt the information that is sent.
+SSH uses encryption techniques to ensure that all client-to-host and host-to-client communications are done in encrypted form.
+One of the advantages of SSH is that a user using Linux or MacOS can use SSH on their server to communicate with it remotely through their computer's terminal.
+Once authenticated, that user will be able to use the terminal to work on the server.

+There are three different techniques that SSH uses to encrypt:
+- ***Symmetric encryption***: a method that uses the same secret key for both encryption and decryption of a message, for both the client and the host.
+Anyone who knows the password can access the message that has been transmitted.
+- ***Asymmetric encryption***: uses two separate keys for encryption and decryption.
+These are known as the public key and the private key.
+Together, they form the public-private key pair.
+- ***Hashing***: another form of cryptography used by SSH.
+Hash functions are made in a way that they don't need to be decrypted.
+If a client has the correct input, they can create a cryptographic hash and SSH will check if both hashes are the same.

+The command used to connect to a server with ssh is:

+    ssh {username}@{IP_host} -p {port}